Chehalis River Basin Flood Authority: Second and third stages

 The second stage of the program was implemented soon thereafter and is focused on long-term solutions and strategy for flood control and financial backing of future tasks.
 The final phase is planned to begin in the mid-2020s and will target construction, additional financing, and devising long-term structural government oversight.
 The 2021 state legislature authorized $70 million in funding for a variety of additional strategy projects.

-Beginning in 2012, Grays Harbor County underwent several projects, mostly upgrades or construction of floodwalls, levees, and pump houses, to protect flood-prone communities in the region.
+In 2012, several projects began in Grays Harbor County which consisted mostly of upgrades or construction of floodwalls, levees, and pump houses, to protect flood-prone communities in the region.
 The county struggles with high waters after excessive rainfall due to flat topography, the drainage of the Chehalis River watershed into the Pacific Ocean, tidal surges, and coastal flooding.
 As of 2024, the project is ongoing, estimated to cost $50 million while protecting residential areas, commercial buildings, and infrastructure within the county valued at over $1.0 billion.

 During the early 2020s, continuing projects similar to the first stage of the strategy continued.
 The authority granted the city of Centralia approximately $2.3 million towards ongoing work to restore fish habitat and improve flood control at China Creek.
 Due to urban construction, the creek had become a headwater for floods that affected the downtown core and surrounding residential areas.
 The Satsop River received $3.0 million in funding beginning in 2023 to improve approximately 5 mi of the waterway near Satsop and the Chehalis River conjunction.
 Plans included the elimination of excess erosion with logjam jacks, the reintroduction of 350 acre of riparian habitats, improving the ecosystem for salmon and other aquatic species, and helping mitigate flood concerns in the area.